eaconde/lessons.freecodecamp/README.md

 # FreeCodeCamp Course Solutions

-This project contains my take on the solutions on the challenges found on the FreeCodeCamp course outline.
+This project contains my take on on the challenges found on the FreeCodeCamp course outline.